Boilevin/AzuritBer/README.md

 	Need ESP32 dev kit to manage SPI communication with PN5180 Need Raspberry Pi 3B+ or Pi Zero for setting RFID

-GY87 version use a GY87 IMU connected on I2C1 to avoid i2c adress conflit with RTC but only tested on table and never in mowing condition.

-RL1000 version is the code for robomow rl model platform.
 	The 3 big mow motor use 3 BTS7960 motor driver and 3 INA226 with R010 instead R100 to manage motor sense over I2C